Al-Kharba/1D-ODE/README.md

 # Overview

-This repository contains Python code for solving and visualization Ordinary Differential Equations (ODEs) curvatures as formulated by Karras et al. [[1]('https://arxiv.org/abs/2011.13456')] for 1D distributions, such as Gaussian mixtures.
+This repository contains Python code for solving and visualizing Ordinary Differential Equations (ODEs) curvatures as formulated by Karras et al. [[1]('https://arxiv.org/abs/2011.13456')] for 1D distributions, such as Gaussian mixtures.
 Also this code enables guidance in a limited interval explored by Kynkäänniemi et al. [[2](https://arxiv.org/abs/2404.07724)].

 The “probability flow” Ordinary Differential Equation: